keysmusician/holberton-system_engineering-devops/0x07-networking_basics/README.md

 * [Author](#author)

 ## About
-In this project, I learned the **OSI model,** and essential theory of computer networking.
+In this project, I learned the **OSI model,** and essentials of computer networking.

 ## Files